 A quick temper can put you and others in danger.
 When you’re on the road, keep your emotions in check -remember that the other motorists’ actions are not personal, and any anger you feel as a result doesn’t merit a response that could cause an accident.
 The more you stick with fundamentally sound, safe habits, the better your chances of avoiding a confrontation.

-Knowing the risks bad driving habits pose can help make you a more responsible motorist.
+Knowing the risks of dangerous driving behaviors can help make you a more responsible motorist.
+Use these driving safety tips and practice them when you’re on the road.
 You can drive with even more peace of mind with the right insurance coverage.
 Nationwide rewards safe drivers with accident-free discounts.